5 Days Mount Nyiragongo & Bwindi Gorilla Trekking Safari

 Why visit Uganda?

-Uganda is one of the best safari destinations in Africa, the home to the mountain gorillas as well as the source of the Nile.
+Uganda safaris are so common as Uganda is regarded as one of the best safari destinations in Africa, the home to the mountain gorillas as well as the source of the Nile.
 Uganda tour safaris cover more than 10 separate destinations.
 Every day here is genuinely an African Adventure.
-Visit the approximately 400 mountain gorillas in Bwindi in what is termed as the gorilla trekking experience, climb the ice capped Rwenzori mountains, take on a chimpanzee tracking tour, enjoy white water rafting on the Nile, see the Murchison falls and so much more as you observe Uganda’s scenic wonders- savannahs, wildlife, lakes and rivers; and also personally interact with the local people of Uganda!
+Visit the approximately 400 mountain gorillas in Bwindi in what is termed as the gorilla trekking experience, climb the ice capped Rwenzori mountains, take on a chimpanzee tracking tour, enjoy white water rafting on the Nile, see the Murchison falls and so much more as you observe Uganda’s scenic wonders- savannas, wildlife, lakes and rivers; and also personally interact with the local people of Uganda!
 The options are endless!
 You will almost see all the animals you find in neighboring Tanzania and Kenya, the difference is, Uganda is not a crowded destination!
 A perfect way to spy on the animals!

 National Park lodges range from Budget to 5 Star facilities, all set to indulge every single need throughout your stay within this African Wild.
 Reside in lodges, or tented camps set in traditional style, or the beautiful bandas, enjoy the delicious meals delicately prepared by their professional chefs.